BoldizsarP/rest-full/readme.md

 };
 ```

-however, the **contextMaker gets all this information as a single argument**, so you only need to append with whatever extra information you might want
+however, the **contextMaker gets all this information**, so you only need to append with whatever extra information you might want

 ```ts
 {contextMaker?: (starter: DefaultContext<Body>) => Context;}